NatalieC15/Coding/README.md

 The main [contributors](https://github.com/NatalieC15/Coding/graphs/contributors) who equally participated in this project.

 ## Acknowledgements
-- [Software Carpentry Workshop](https://anenadic.github.io/2018-11-19-manchester/) team for teaching us how to code using python and GitBash
+- [Software Carpentry Workshop](https://anenadic.github.io/2018-11-19-manchester/) team for teaching us how to code using python and GitBash.
-- Andy Brass for helping us develop the code
+- Andy Brass for helping us develop the code.